pixijs/guides/docs/production/performance-tips.md

 - Be mindful of the complexity of your scene.
 The more objects you add the slower things will end up
 - Order can help, for example sprite / graphic / sprite / graphic is slower than sprite / sprite / graphic / graphic
 - Some older mobile devices run things a little slower.
 Passing in the option `useContextAlpha: false` and `antialias: false` to the Renderer or Application can help with performance
-- Culling, is disabled by default as its often better to do this at an application level or set objects to be `cullable = true`.
-If you are GPU it will improve performance, if you are CPU bound - it will degrade performance
+- Culling is disabled by default as it's often better to do this at an application level or set objects to be `cullable = true`.
+If you are GPU-bound it will improve performance; if you are CPU-bound it will degrade performance

 ### Sprites